woodpecker-ci/woodpecker/docs/docs/20-usage/10-intro.md

 :::info

-Currently, only YAML 1.1 is supported for `.woodpecker.yml`.
+Currently, only YAML 1.1 syntax is supported for pipeline configuration files.
 YAML 1.2 support is [planned for the future](https://github.com/woodpecker-ci/woodpecker/issues/517)!

 :::